JPStrydom/Crypto-Trading-Bot/README.md

             this will not be considered for buying
             * `minimumUnitPrice` is the lower unit price buy threshold.
 Coin pairs with a unit price lower than this will not be considered for buying
+        * **`sell`**:
+            * `desiredProfitPercentage` is the percentage profit you would like to make on trades, the system will then calculate at what price you need to sell in order to make said profit.
+This takes Bittrex's commission into consideration

     3) To use the **Pause** functionality, you need to setup the following:
         * **`buy`**: